 Seeks to outperform a broad, market-weighted U.S. stock market index through active management.

-The U.S. Blended Equity Fund is actively managed, meaning that it attempts to outperform its benchmark, the Dow Jones U.S. Total Stock Market Index.
+The U.S. Blended Equity Fund is actively managed, meaning that it attempts to outperform its benchmark, the Russell 3000 Index.
 This index is representative of the total U.S. stock market, including publicly-traded companies of all sizes.
 The net return will be the result of general market performance, plus or minus the managers’ active performance, less investment and administration expenses.

 Assets are allocated among several active managers who diversify their stock selections using different approaches, including, but not limited to: